The Gut–Brain Connection

 Where Stress Meets the Body

 You’ve probably heard the phrase “the gut is our second brain”.
-But what most people don’t realise is that this connection runs much deeper than hormones or digestion - it is a reflection of how we feel, how we cope, and how we’ve learned to survive.
+But what most people don’t realise is that this connection runs much deeper than hormones or digestion – it is a reflection of how we feel, how we cope, and how our bodies respond to pressure over time.

 The Science of the Gut–Brain Axis